MAMA-101/demo-repo/README.md

 #Demo

- being a github user is amazing
+ being a github user is amazing.